Adult ADHD or Selfishness? How to Tell the Difference

 I am frequently asked whether people with ADHD are naturally selfish.
-Although I am not a medical professional, I am inclined to answer, “No, people with ADHD are not naturally selfish.
+Although I am not a medical professional, I am inclined to answer, “No, people with ADHD are not naturally selfish."
 I think that like all people, some are selfish and some are not.
 But, it is possible that some of the characteristics of ADHD give the impression of selfishness, though not the intention behind selfishness.
 Here are some ways ADHD traits can be misconstrued to show selfishness.

-During group situations, often times someone with ADHD will have a thought they’d like to add.
-Because they’ve learned that if they wait until their turn to speak, they will forget what they wanted to add, so they will instead blurt it out - interrupting whoever is speaking.
+During group situations, often times someone with ADHD will have a thought they'd like to add.
+They've learned that if they wait until their turn to speak, they will forget what they wanted to add, so they will instead blurt it out — interrupting whoever is speaking.
 When this happens, they are seen as someone who wants to monopolize conversations or thinks they are more important.

 A need for structure and advance planning

 Adults with ADHD know that without structure they are never going to get anything accomplished.
 Suppose you have scheduled your morning so you can get all your errands done by noon.
-But halfway through your partner decides he or she wants to stop for breakfast and run into the store to pick up a few items.
+But halfway through, your partner decides he or she wants to stop for breakfast and run into the store to pick up a few items.
 If you don’t agree, you are seen as selfish; if you do, you know your intentions for the morning will never be accomplished.

 The need for down time.

-People with ADHD are often hypersensitive and can be overwhelmed when in high-stimulus situations.
+People with ADHD are often hypersensitive and can be overwhelmed when in high-stimulus environments.
 You might feel overwhelmed after a day at work or a day at home.
-You might need time after an activity to destress, to unwind to rejuvenate.
+You might need time after an activity to destress, to unwind or rejuvenate.
 But suppose when you get home your kids and your spouse want your attention.
 Your need to have time to yourself for a few minutes might be seen as selfishness.

 No matter how much you are interested in what someone else is saying or doing, you might become distracted.
 You might pay attention to the sun shining outside, the dust on the floor, the noise of the kids playing in the other room.
 You might want to hear every word but your mind keeps wandering.
 You are seen as selfish for not listening.

 People with ADHD are notoriously bad at remembering things.
 Our society says that a sign of caring is to remember birthdays and anniversaries.
-When such details become lost in the maze of your ADHD mind, it is seen as you not caring enough to remember.
+When such details become lost in the maze of your ADHD mind, it is seen as your not caring enough to remember.